 POET Technologies and Beijing FeiYunYi Technology Reach Agreement on Purchase of Custom Optical Engines for Telecom Industry

-TORONTO, Feb.
-22, 2023 (GLOBE NEWSWIRE) -- POET Technologies Inc. ("POET" or the "Company") PTKPOET, the designer and developer of the POET Optical Interposer™ and Photonic Integrated Circuits (PICs) and light sources for the data center, tele-communication and artificial intelligence markets, today announced an agreement with Beijing FeiYunYi Technology Ltd. ("BFYY") to design optical engines for deployment in optical modules in the telecom market globally, beginning in China.
+/EIN News/ -- TORONTO, Feb.
+22, 2023 (GLOBE NEWSWIRE) -- POET Technologies Inc. (“POET” or the “Company”) (TSX Venture: PTK; NASDAQ: POET), the designer and developer of the POET Optical Interposer™ and Photonic Integrated Circuits (PICs) and light sources for the data center, tele-communication and artificial intelligence markets, today announced an agreement with Beijing FeiYunYi Technology Ltd. (”BFYY”) to design optical engines for deployment in optical modules in the telecom market globally, beginning in China.
 The agreement, valued at up to $1 million over a two-year period, includes NRE for POET and an initial purchase order for 10,000 units that will be used to sample customers.

 BFYY was recently formed for the purpose of selling modules using POET-designed optical engines sourced from POET’s joint venture company, Super Photonics Xiamen (“SPX”).
 With deep connections to the telecom industry in China, BFYY is investing in assembly facilities to build, market and sell modules that will be competitive in the data center market, specifically focused on large telecom service providers.